 Custom Process Measurement

-Intek is your process flow partner.
-With thirty years in the flow measurement business, Intek has extensive experience adapting existing designs to specific applications, or creating new designs to solve particular problems.
+Bionetics is your process flow partner.
+With nearly fifty years in the flow measurement business, Bionetics has extensive experience adapting existing designs to specific applications, or creating new designs to solve particular problems.
 This innovative approach has resulted in flow related patents, as well as the development of units for use in manned space flights, ultra-pure semiconductor service, unique dual gas measurements in power plants, and non-Newtonian fluid service.

 Here are a few examples of innovative responses to customer requests.
-Intek invites and encourages you to contact us with your flow application problem.
+Bionetics invites and encourages you to contact us with your flow application problem.

 High pressure, corrosive applications